 Okta uses CNAME DNS records to point to your Okta org.
 Because DNS does not allow you to set a CNAME record for a domain (for example, example.com), you must create CNAME records for subdomains (such as id.example.com).

-- Okta Secure Web Authentication browser plugin
+- Custom URL Domains are not supported for use the Okta Secure Web Authentication browser plugin.

 After you modify your DNS records, it may take up to 24 hours for your changes to propagate.
 If your changes do not appear within 24 hours, return to the CNAME step in the wizard and confirm your settings.

 - Depending on your registrar, you must enter either a long or short value for Host in the DNS step of the configuration wizard.
 If your registrar does not support the value you entered, verification will fail and your custom URL domain configuration will be incomplete.

 - Certificate chain files can only contain keys 2048 bits in length.